-Delta Regional Authority defines, pursuant to its statute, 7 U.S.C. § 2009aa-5, a disadvantaged community, as a distressed county - one which is "the most severely and persistently distressed and underdeveloped and have high rates of poverty or unemployment."
-This definition is applicable to all DRA's covered programs.
+DRA defines, pursuant to its statute, 7 U.S.C. § 2009aa-5, a disadvantaged community as a distressed county - one which is "the most severely and persistently distressed and underdeveloped and has high rates of poverty or unemployment."
+This definition is applicable to all DRA-covered programs.
 DRA has also applied to some of its human infrastructure program grants the USDA definition of persistent poverty to define disadvantaged communities.
 "Persistent poverty counties are counties that have had poverty rates of 20% or greater for at least 30 years."
 USDA Economic Research Service

-C. AWARD INFORMATION
+AWARD INFORMATION

-1. Availability of Funding
+Availability of Funding

-2023 SEDAP grant funds are available as follows:
+2025 SEDAP grant funds are available as follows: